Even though the housing market is hot, trends have emerged that confirm that it is starting to cool.

 - For homes priced between $1 million to $1.25 million, the expected market time is 81 days, a slight seller’s market (between 60 and 90 days).

 - For luxury homes priced between $1.25 million and $1.5 million, the expected market time decreased from 104 days to 92.
 For homes priced between $1.5 million and $2 million, the expected market time decreased from 129 days to 121.
 For luxury homes priced between $2 million and $4 million, the expected market time decreased from 208 days to 182.
 For luxury homes priced above $4 million, the expected market time increased from 386 to 456 days.

-- The luxury end, all homes above $1.25 million, accounts for 37% of the inventory and only 15% of demand.
+- On the luxury end, all homes above $1.25 million, account for 37% of the inventory and only 15% of demand.